Traditional Medicines and OTC Products: China

 OTC drugs in China refer to the drugs which can be purchased or used by consumers without prescriptions from licensed doctors.
 The categorization of OTC drugs is subject to the approval of the NMPA.

-The medical advertisements must contain the generic name, a statement of advice “Please purchase and use in accordance with the drug instructions or under the guidance of pharmacist”, its medical advertisement permission number and its approval number for production.
-Meanwhile, an addition of the special label (OTC) for OTC drugs should be indicated in the advertisements for such nonprescription drugs.
+The medical advertisements must contain the generic name, a statement of “Please purchase and use in accordance with the drug instructions or under the guidance of pharmacist”, its medical advertisement approval number and its manufacturing approval number.
+Meanwhile, a special label (OTC) for OTC drugs should be indicated in the advertisements for such non-prescription drugs.

 The NMPA has the authority to revise and publish the list of OTC drugs.
 Alternatively, the marketing authorization holders can apply to the NMPA for the conversion between prescription drugs and OTC drugs.